hail-is/hail/infra/README.md

   make create-build-worker-image-instance
   ```

   Wait for the `build-batch-worker-image` instance to be stopped.
 Then run:

   ```
   make create-worker-image
   ```

-- Bootstrap the cluster by running:
+- Bootstrap the cluster.
+Make sure to substitute the values for the exported
+  environment variables.
+Note that if you set `use_artifact_registry` for Terraform
+  above, make sure your `HAIL_DOCKER_PREFIX` has the format of
+  `<region>-docker.pkg.dev/<project>/hail`.

   ```
   cd $HAIL